zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 These people who take these extended leaves are als o being passed over for raises.
 A “raise” (raise) is when you get more mone y for doing the same amount of work.
 “There are definite limits to advancement, ” Sam complains, and I should think there should be, if you’re taking extended le aves and then expecting to get paid the same as people who don’t get extended leav es, but maybe I’m crazy.

-Gloria says, “I thought it was just favoritism on t he part of the bosses.”
+Gloria says, “I thought it was just favoritism on the part of the bosses.”
 “Favoritism” (favoritism) is when you like one kind  of person or one particular person for reasons that don’t seem fair, that have nothing to do with that person’s qualifications.
 Gloria thought the reason some peop le were getting raises and

 promotions was because the bosses were promoting an d giving raises to their friends.